 We envision an international cultural emergency response in which local stakeholders have agency over the protection and development of their heritage.
 Therefore, we partner with local heritage rescue organisations around the world to decentralise emergency response activities by supporting the development and sustainability of regional capacities and infrastructures.
 Together, we are creating a network of regional coordination points for cultural emergency response which can mobilise in the event of crisis and support heritage stewards globally.

 Decentralisation is the future of heritage rescue

-To realize this goal, we are looking for strong partnerships.
-If you want to know more or are interested in working with us please reach out via firstname.lastname@example.org.
+To realise this goal, we are looking for strong partnerships.
+If you want to know more or are interested in working with us, please reach out via firstname.lastname@example.org.